goharbor/harbor/docs/user_guide_ova.md

 Next, set **"Garbage Collection"** to true according to the [installation guide](installation_guide_ova.md)(skip this step if this flag has already been set) and reboot the VM, Harbor will perform garbage collection when it boots up.

-For more information about GC, please see [GC](https://github.com/docker/docker.github.io/blob/master/registry/garbage-collection.md).
+For more information about garbage collection, please see Docker's document on [GC](https://github.com/docker/docker.github.io/blob/master/registry/garbage-collection.md).